mdayyan011/Learning_Build_BackEndAPI/README.md

 Inside folder named "documents" there are two files one have the enviroment variables of postman of the project and second have the postman collection of the project.

-Kinldy use those to files to run in postman.
+Kinldy use those two files to run in postman.